HungryHowies/Zitadel-with-Zabbix-JIT/README.md

 The certificate needed is  the third one from the top.

 Copy the certificate and place it in a file called idp.crt in zabbix-server directory /etc/zabbix/web/.

+Add the following  in idp.crt file.

-Add -----BEGIN CERTIFICATE----- and -----END CERTIFICATE------- in the file shown below.
+-----BEGIN CERTIFICATE----- and -----END CERTIFICATE-------

+As shown below.

 ![image](https://github.com/HungryHowies/Zitadel-with-Zabbix-JIT/assets/22652276/7c8ba6c3-c913-4936-aed7-1164d8ef20a6)